facebook/react-native/docs/IntegrationWithExistingApps.md

 AppRegistry.registerComponent('MyReactNativeApp', () => RNHighScores);
 ```

-> `RNHighScores` is the name of your module that will be used when you add a view to React Native from within your iOS application.
+> `MyReactNativeApp` is the name of your module that will be used when you add a view to React Native from within your iOS application.

 #### The Magic: `RCTRootView`